How to analyse a document in detail

 1. Reading analytically

 1.1 In carrying out archival research, it is important to be able to produce a general picture, an overview, of a collection or other body of archived materials.
-But it is also important to have a repertoire of tools to focus on and analyse particular individual documents.
-Earlier ‘how to’ discussions have explored mapping archive collections and also recording archival documents at volume.
-So here the focus is on analysing a single document in close detail.
+But it is also important to have a repertoire of tools that support focusing on and analysing particular individual documents.
+Other ‘how to’ discussions have explored mapping archive collections and also recording archival documents at volume.
+Here the focus is on analysing a single document in close detail.
 The approach taken has been influenced by the work of Dorothy Smith on ‘texts in action’ and further information about this can be accessed by going to ‘Traces: texts in action’ (http://www.whiteswritingwhiteness.ed.ac.uk/traces/texts-in-action/)

 1.2 Letters and most of the other materials in archive collections are ‘documents of life’ – they are not researcher-generated but came into existence as a part of ordinary social life and are the remaining traces of particular parts of this.
 However, they do not ‘speak for themselves’.
 They were produced in artful ways, in putting across a particular message in a particular ‘voice’, in representing a particular point of view, and in intending (although not necessarily producing) a particular desired effect on their reader/s.
 Consequently they need to be treated in an inquiring and analytical way, by exploring in detail how they have been organised and produce particular kinds of effects, intended and otherwise, for readers.